Kaldur'ahm: Young Justice version

 Kaldur'ahm is granted various powers through his Atlantean-based hybrid physiology, possessing superhuman strength, durability, enhanced senses, capability to breathe underwater and swim at fast speeds, and one mentioned to have resistance towards poisons.
-In addition to his natural abilities, he trained in the mystic arts in the Conservatory of Sorcery, gaining eel-like tattoos.
+In addition to his natural abilities, he trained in the mystic arts in the Conservatory of Sorcery, gaining eel-shaped tattoos.
 With his magical abilities, he can generate electricity, bend and shape water at will, create hard-water constructs, and utilize spell-casting.

 In addition to his powers, Kaldur is an expert combatant and is considered a capable tactician and leader, having led both the Team and later became the chairman of the Justice League.
 He is also duplicitious, having managed to position himself within the clandestine organization, the Light, as a double agent and was able to create and perform complex manipulations and plans to maintain his position.

 Comic book version

-Due to his hybridized Xebellian physiology, Jackson is capable of living and breathing underwater, possessing superhuman strength, superhuman durability, and enhanced senses (allowing him to see in the dark).
-Due to his Xebellian heritage, he is also capable of generating electricity in a manner similar to an electric eel as well as manipulating and shaping water at will similar to characters like Mera and Siren, his powers being telepathic in nature (unlike his Young Justice counterpart, in which are magical).
-Sometime after adopting the Aquaman name, the character's hydrokinetic prowess is depicted as being at a higher level, being proficient enough to manipulate blood within an individual.

-In addition to his powers, the character is also a skilled combatant, having received training from Robin (Damian Wayne) and Aquaman (Arthur Curry).
+Having a hybridized Xebellian physiology, Jackson possess traits similar to other Xebellians (and, in turn, Atlanteans) such as superhuman strength, durability, underwater adaptation, and enhanced senses (allowing him to see in the dark within the dark depths of the ocean).
+Unlike typically Atlanteans and Xebellians, the character also possess hydrokinesis (telekinetic in nature), allowing him to control water and blood, and the power to generate electricity.
+These abilities often manifest from his tattoos (which he was born with), glowing eyes, and has webbed hands.
+In addition to his powers, the character is also a skilled combatant, having received training from Damian Wayne and Aquaman.